Tips for Going Plastic Free July

 Plastic will still be around polluting our earth and seas for thousands of years.
 When it does breakdown it doesn’t disappear but turns into tiny particles that make their way up the food chain.

 We all know that we should be using less plastic but, in this world that we live in, going plastic-free isn’t always easy.
-It may be harder this year due to COVID 19 but remember it isn't about going completely plastic-free, it's about pledging to do what you can.
-It's about making small changes and avoiding single-use plastics.
+Remember it isn't about going completely plastic-free, it's about pledging to do what you can.
+It's not about perfection, it's about making small changes and creating new habits.

 Supermarket shopping plastic-free can be difficult.

 Over the last year, “plastic-free aisles” have started to be implemented and there has been more of an awareness of shopping plastic-free but you still have to be very choosy about what you pick up when you are shopping.
-Covid-19 shopping time is less about browsing and more about stealth - get in and out as fast as you can - so a list of the items you know you can definitely pick up plastic-free may be the way to go.
+A list of the items you know you can definitely pick up plastic-free may be the way to go.

 Fruit and vegetables are a fairly easy one.